jestxfot/fnafsecuritybreach/patch/17may.md

 Cut Freddy line introducing guests to the Pizzaplex plays when returning to the lobby after first visiting the atrium

-FAKE: -Cut Handunit line stating a retrieval unit is sent, and that accidental human retrieval is fatal-
+FAKE: ~Сut Handunit line stating a retrieval unit is sent, and that accidental human retrieval is fatal~